jackiewainwright/SmartBlinds/Motor Subsystem Updates.md

 11-03
 I accidentally burned out the battery charging board in a puff of smoke, so that's fun.
 However, I managed to test it enough to determine that the voltage boosting will be good enough (4.7V at 50mA), and it does charge the battery.
 I bought a new one and it'll ship on the 5th.

+11-19
+The A4988 motor drivers burn out really easily, and I've had to buy 5 new ones.
+Made a new protoboard, fitted with female headers so I can add and replace driver boards whenever they burn out again.

+11-24
+Keith's motor program is complete and validated, and videos were made.
+The rotation is calibrated to within 5°.

+11-25
+The demo is tomorrow, and every part of the motor subsystem works.